oszuidwest/zwfm-liquidsoap/README.md

 ```

 The response contains the overall state (`ok`, `degraded`, or `down`), the
-active source and mode, readiness for every source, the silence-detection
+active source and mode, readiness for every source, detailed studio-input
-state, and a `status` plus `detail` for the DAB+ and HLS outputs.
-Use the
+health, the silence-detection state, every Icecast output, and a `status` plus
+`detail` for the DAB+ and HLS outputs.
+Each item in `studio_inputs` reports its
+audio buffer in seconds and an SRT object with its connection state.
+Every
+active SRT connection includes the peer address, negotiated receive latency,
+receive buffer, round-trip time, and total dropped packets.
+Each item in
+`outputs.icecast` identifies the host, port, and mount and reports whether the
-top-level `status` field for alerting.
-A switch to the emergency fallback or a
+output is started, ready, and connected.
+Use the top-level `status` field for
+alerting.
+A switch to the emergency fallback, a disconnected Icecast output, or
-degraded enabled output makes the overall state `degraded`; an unavailable
+a degraded enabled DAB+/HLS output makes the overall state `degraded`; an
-radio source makes it `down`.
-The HTTP status code follows the overall state:
+unavailable radio source makes it `down`.
+The HTTP status code follows the
-`200 OK` for `ok` and `degraded`, `503 Service Unavailable` for `down`, so a
+overall state: `200 OK` for `ok` and `degraded`, `503 Service Unavailable` for
-monitor that only checks the status code alerts when the station is off air.
+`down`, so a monitor that only checks the status code alerts when the station is
-`HEAD /status` returns the same status code without a body.
+off air. `HEAD /status` returns the same status code without a body.

 ## Silence Detection